 For a long time, car insurance has been one of the most lucrative and vital parts of the insurance industry as a whole.
+‘Massive machine injuries can take place in private industry, as well as in government contracting and employment’.
 With cars occupying such an essential part of our lives and being so necessary for our lifestyle while at the same time being so dangerous (about 1.3 million die and between 20 to 50 million suffer non-fatal injuries in car accidents every year), it is only natural that people pay special attention to ensuring themselves from dangers associated with them.
 And it would be an understatement to say that smart cars will lead and are already leading to a serious disruption in the industry – in fact, they will transform it completely.
 In this article, we will cover the most significant changes they are going to bring about.

 1. The transition of Liability to Manufacturers